-Safe stays with a Carbon Monoxide Detector
+Safe Travels With a Carbon Monoxide Detector

 If you’re here reading this, you’re probably already aware of a number of high profile carbon monoxide poisoning deaths at hotels and Airbnbs.
 It seems like there’s a tragic news story every month covering deaths from carbon monoxide poisoning.
 They’re often–but not always–in international destinations.
 Because carbon monoxide (CO) can be released by malfunctioning equipment like furnaces and swimming pool heaters, hotels in the US aren’t necessarily any safer if they don’t have CO detectors in every room.